 Either way, you are well protected because the collateral will be sold as soon as the LTV reaches 90%.

-This platform offers a very solid protection of your money.
+This crypto lending platform offers (in theory) a very solid protection of your money.

 When it comes to returns, CoinLoan isn’t the highest-yielding P2P platform out there.
-The average interest is currently around 8% or less.
+The average annual yield for your BTC assets is currently at 7.2%.

 Lower yields make sense as your investment is protected by collateral, which isn’t the case with many other P2P lending sites that fund payday loans or unsecured consumer loans.